 Bachelor of Science in Music Technology

 NOTE: An instrumental or vocal audition is required to be considered for admission to the B.S. in Music Technology degree program.
 In order to be accepted into a UNC Asheville music degree program, applicants must first pass an instrumental or vocal audition placing them into MUSC 291 or higher.
-The audition requirements are posted at music.unca.edu/auditions original compositions will not be considered.
+The audition requirements are posted at music.unca.edu/auditions.

 NOTE: It is highly recommended that students pass an audition before enrolling at UNC Asheville.